As summer comes to an end, preparing for the new school year can be a stressful time for parents and kids.

 Make the most your morning drive by connecting with your kids through meaningful conversation and engagement.
 Use this time to get to know who their friends are, what their favorite subject is, or sing songs together and be silly.
 Make it fun.

-Between lunch preparation, after-school activities, keeping the house together plus work commitments and deadlines, there are only so many hours in a day and days in a week.
+Between lunch preparation, after-school activities, music lessons, keeping the house together plus work commitments and deadlines, there are only so many hours in a day and days in a week.
 Make the most of it.

 10 Plan a special family evening each week.